Administering Dremio on AKS

 command.

 During the upgrade process, existing pods are terminated and new pods are created with the new image.
-Once all the newly created pods are restarted and running, your Dremio cluster is upgraded.
+After all of the newly created pods are restarted and running, your Dremio cluster is upgraded.

 To upgrade Dremio: